-14.1.
-Personal Days.
+- 14.1 Personal Days.
 Full-time employees with at least one year of service shall be allowed five (5) personal days off annually without loss of pay.
 Part-time employees shall be entitled to a pro-rated share.
-The following conditions shall apply to the use of personal days:

-(a) Except in an emergency, 48 hours' notice to the appropriate department head shall be required.
+The following conditions shall apply to the use of personal days: - (a) Except in an emergency, 48 hours' notice to the appropriate department head shall be required. - (b) Personal days shall not accumulate from year to year.
+Employees who have not utilized their personal time off by year end shall convert their time unused as follows:

-(b) Personal days shall not accumulate from year to year.
-Employees shall be paid at the regular daily rate for any unused personal days remaining as of December 1, except for any personal days which the employee chooses to schedule during the month of December.
-Payment shall be made on or before the first payday of December.
+Hours for Hour Compensatory Time

+Or
-(c) Personal days may be used in increments of no less than four hours.

-(d) The Borough reserves the right to approve the use of personal days in accordance with operational requirements, but in no case will requests be unreasonably denied.
-In case of scheduling conflicts between employees, preference will be given to those requests which are submitted first; if two or more requests are received simultaneously, seniority will prevail.

-14.2.
-Jury Duty/Witness Leave.
-Any employee who is summoned for jury duty or who is subpoenaed to appear as a witness in any legal proceeding involving the Borough of Glassboro shall be permitted time off for such purpose without loss of pay.
+- One (1) Personal Day for Two (2) Sick Days to be added to the Employees Sick Bank - (c) Personal days may be used in increments of no less than on (1) hour; however the minimum increment allowed will be at the discretion of the Department Head. - (d) The Borough reserves the right to approve the use of personal days in accordance with operational requirements, but in no case will requests be unreasonably denied.
+In case of scheduling conflicts between employees, preference will be given to those requests which are submitted first; if two or more requests are received simultaneously, seniority will prevail. - 14.2 Jury Duty/Witness Leave.
+Any employee who is summoned for jury duty or who is subpoenaed to appear as a witness in any legal proceeding involving the Borough of Glassboro shall be permitted time off for such purpose without loss of pay. - 14.3 Military Leave.

-14.3.
-Military Leave.
 Employees in the military service, including the New Jersey National Guard or United States Armed Forces Reserves, shall be entitled to leave as required by law.

+14.4 Bereavement Leave.

-14.4.
-Bereavement Leave.
-In case of death in an employee's immediate family, the employee shall be entitled to three (3) days' paid leave per occurrence for attendance at a viewing or funeral, or to make family arrangements incidental to such bereavement.
+- (a) In case of death in an employee's immediate family, the employee shall be entitled to three (3) days' paid leave per occurrence for attendance at a viewing or funeral, or to make family arrangements incidental to such bereavement.
 If the employee must travel more than 150 miles each way to attend the funeral, a total of five (5) days shall be permitted.
-Paid sick leave may also be used in case of bereavement if additional time off is needed for the loss of an employee's spouse, child, or parent.
-For purposes of this section, "immediate family" shall be defined as spouse, children (including in-laws), parents (including in-laws), brothers and sisters (including in-laws), grandparents, grandchildren, step-parents, foster parents, step-children, foster children, domestic partners, and any relatives who resided in the employee's home.
-Reasonable documentation shall be produced by the employee if requested by the Borough.
+Paid sick leave may also be used in case of bereavement if additional time off is needed for the loss of an employee's spouse, child, or parent. - (b) Employees shall be granted one day off in case of death of an aunt, uncle, niece, nephew, or first cousin. - (c) For purposes of subsection (a), "immediate family" shall be defined as spouse, children (including in-laws), parents (including in-laws), brothers and sisters (including in-laws), grandparents, grandchildren, step-parents, foster parents, stepchildren, foster children, domestic partners, and any relatives who resided in the employee's home. - (d) Reasonable documentation shall be produced by the employee if requested by the Borough.
 The failure to provide reasonable documentation upon request may subject the employee to loss of pay for the absent days of work.

-14.6.
-Emergency Closings.
+14.5 Emergency Closings.
 If a state of emergency covering Glassboro is declared by the Governor of New Jersey due to inclement weather or other emergency which is expected to cause imminently hazardous travel conditions, employees shall be excused from work without loss of pay.
 In all other cases of adverse weather or other emergency, the Borough may, at its discretion, excuse the employees from work without loss of pay.
-Employees who are required to work in the above cases while the rest of the work force is excused shall receive compensatory time off on an hour-for-hour basis.
+Employees who are required to work in the above cases while the rest of the work force is excused shall receive compensatory time off on an hourfor-hour basis.